argoc/syllabub/index.md

 - OC CS 143
 - WWU CISS360

-Having already had two inquiries while on break, th8s needsto be in caps: PAST SYLLABI ARE NOT CURRENT SYLLABI.
+Having already had two inquiries while on break, this needs to be in caps:
+PAST SYLLABI ARE NOT CURRENT SYLLABI.
 I make changes EVERY QUARTER, so do not assume a syllabus below will be your syllabus.

 Past Courses (my most recent offering, note may be currently offered by different instructors):